 – Cardstock materials for first time set up

-– Credit card or Gift card (old), used as a scraper/application tool
+– Credit card or Gift card (old) can be used as a burnish/scraper/application tool

 – Test Probe Set, 5 piece from Harbor Freight, as a weeding tool

-But if you prefer to purchase the Cricut brand tools, don’t worry.
-I made a post of the Cricut starter tools and materials for it.
-Read here.
+I hope that these must have budget friendly tools For Cricut helps you and your pocket.
+But if you prefer to purchase the Cricut brand tools, I made a post of the Cricut starter tools and materials for it which you can read here.